 Getting rid of your PMI for mortgage payments

-Order an appraisal from Powers Real Estate Services, LLCOrder today
+Get your appraisal from Powers Real Estate Services, LLCOrder today

-Divorce settlement with fewer hang-ups
+Divorce settlement with less stress

-Fair and accurate estate liquidation
+Accurate and fair estate liquidation

 Losing a loved one is a difficult time in life, and settling an estate from a death, or probate, often calls for an appraisal to establish Fair Market Value for the real estate involved.
 We ensure the highest degree of discretion, as we're bound with confidentiality by the ethics provision within the Uniform Standards of Professional Appraisal Practice (USPAP).

 Unlike wealthier individuals, most Americans do not have dedicated estate planners or executors to manage these matters.
 And seeing that a home or other property often makes up an unequal share of the total estate value, knowing the true worth of the real estate at hand is of essential importance to ensuring disputing parties leave knowing they've received an honest deal.